heph2/aoc_utilities/README.md

 Log-In to [AoC](https://adventofcode.com) and retrieve the cookie session Open network-tab, make a request clicking the input of some day, and check for the response Header.
-Copy the cookie session and store it in a Environment Var.
+Copy the cookie session and store it in a Environment Var named COOKIE_AOC.
 Now you're Ready!

 ## Usage